Vivasayi: Production

 After M. G. Ramachandran was shot in the throat by M. R. Radha on 12 January 1967, and was recovering in the hospital, Sandow M. M. A. Chinnappa Thevar visited him there and paid the advance for Vivasayi.
+The title song was filmed at the fields of the Tamil Nadu Agricultural University.

 Soundtrack

 The music was composed by K. V. Mahadevan.
 The song "Ippadithaan Irukka Venum" stipulates how women should behave through its lyrics like "uduppugalai iduppu theriya maatakoodadhu" and "udhattu melay sivapu saayam poosa koodadhu".

 Release and reception

 Vivasayi was released on 1 November 1967, Diwali day, and distributed by Senthil Movies.
 The Indian Express wrote, "The film is conspicuous for its lack of living with reality—though pretending to be one."
 Kalki said there was nothing to say about the film's story or cast performances.